kubaodias/giftex/README.md

 ```
 It will assign members randomly to each other and send notifications
  to each of them accordingly to configured plugins.
 An application will fail if there's no possibility to draw gift assignments based on current YML configuration.

+## Plugins

+Only available plugin is GiftexPluginJustSend (https://justsend.pl/) at this moment.
+Configuration of the plugin is available in `plugins` section in gifts.yml configuration file.